 This recommendation for research action is based on Lindblom’s “theory of Muddling through.”
 This process is in itself a form of incremental measurement because data is unknown until it is named, as a rule, goal, future possibility or a new normative value.
 As data emerges through generative cycles both domestically and globally, the feedback loop required for leveraging the system through shared goals and rules evolves.

-The findings of this project were displayed in a Giga Map in order to visual explore all aspects of the research, and how they fit together in a cohesive way.
+The findings of this project were displayed in a Giga Map in order to visually explore all aspects of the research, and how they fit together in a cohesive way.

 Graphic designer: Janice DeJong